jrgdiaz/apple-ble-spoof-poc/README.md

 * util/btconfig.sh bash script helps configure & reset the bluetooth interface of the Raspberry Pi Zero W before running the spoof PoC script.

-* spoof/apple-airpods-spoof.py is the script that performs THE spoof attack itself, handles the Pi's bluetooth interface and sends out the airpods' advertising packets.
+* spoof/apple-airpods-spoof.py is the script that performs THE spoof attack itself, handles the Pi's bluetooth interface and sends out spoofed airpods' advertising packets.
 Should be run with sudo.